Deep-Symmetry/ola-clojure/README.md

 This has been used without any changes since the beginning of the Afterglow project, although it was only recently separated into its own project, and cleaned up slightly in the process.
+More recently, support for buffered channels was added, to help people who want to talk to OLA from Windows, where it can't run as a local process.

 ## Bugs